-Recently, SCC has worked jointly with a range of stakeholders, including Hampshire County Council, bus operators and the University Hospital, on the development and now delivery of the £57m Southampton Transforming Cities (TCF) Programme.
+Recently, SCC has worked jointly with a range of stakeholders, including Hampshire County Council, bus operators, the University Hospital and the two universities, on the development and now delivery of the £57m Southampton Transforming Cities (TCF) Programme.
 This is aiming to deliver cross-boundary corridor-based bus and active travel improvements across the City Region, with completion expected in 2024.